 We have faced challenges, and expect to continue to face challenges, meeting strong demand for our incretin products.
-In the U.S., given very strong uptake of Mounjaro following its launch in the U.S. for type 2 diabetes in the second quarter of 2022, and as demand for Trulicity® has remained strong, we have experienced intermittent delays in fulfilling certain U.S. orders for these products.
-Outside the U.S., we have implemented actions to manage strong demand amid tight supply, including measures to minimize existing patient impact.
-We expect to continue to experience disruptions in our supply of Trulicity in international markets.
+In the U.S., given very strong uptake of Mounjaro following its launch for type 2 diabetes in the second quarter of 2022, and as demand for Trulicity® has remained strong, we have experienced intermittent delays in fulfilling certain orders for these products.
+Outside the U.S., we have implemented actions to manage strong demand amid tight supply, including measures to minimize impact to existing Trulicity patients.
+We have also progressed efforts to bring tirzepatide to patients via different delivery presentations outside the U.S., such as single-use vials and multi-use pens.
+We expect to continue to experience disruptions in our supply of Trulicity in international markets and for demand and supply considerations to influence the timing of tirzepatide launches in new markets.